Workers' and Peasants' Red Fleet - October 1917

 October marked the beginning of the history of the Soviet Navy.
 January 29 (11 February), 1918, Lenin after the decree on the organization of the Workers 'and Peasants' Red Army, signed the Decree of the Council of People's Commissars on the establishment of the Socialist Workers 'and Peasants' Red Fleet.

 In the Spring of 1918 Germans troops launched an offensive in Pskov, Narva and Gdov, raised his head Whites in Finland.
 There was a threat to seize the fleet.
-In February - May 1918, in an extremely difficult political situation made the heroic sailors of the Baltic Ice Cruise - was transferred from Helsingfors, Kotka Kronstadt and Vyborg in the Gulf of Finland through the ice room.
-Saved ships served as the basis for the establishment of the Workers 'and Peasants' Red Fleet and the numerous river and lake flotillas, which during the Civil War had a strong support to ground troops in defeating the White Army and interventionists.
+In February - May 1918, in an extremely difficult political situation, the heroic sailors of the Baltic made the Ice Cruise - ships were transferred from Helsingfors, Kotka Kronstadt and Vyborg in the Gulf of Finland through the ice.
+The saved ships served as the basis for the establishment of the Workers 'and Peasants' Red Fleet and the numerous river and lake flotillas, which during the Civil War had a strong support to ground troops in defeating the White Army and interventionists.
 In addition, more than 75 thousand sailors were fighting then in the Red Army, showing examples of valor and heroism.

 After the Civil War, the Party and people continued to care for the strengthening of defense of the country.
 In March 1921, X Congress of the RCP(b) adopted a decision aimed at reviving and strengthening the navy.
 In the spring of 1922, the Party's call for the Navy, came the first thousands of young communists, and on October 16 that year, V All-Russia Congress of the Young Communist League took patronage over the Navy.
 Since 1924 the military ships, continuing a long tradition of the Russian Navy, began to make long sea training cruises.
 By the foreign voyages "Aurora", "Komsomolets" and other ships, the world was convinced that the Workers 'and Peasants' Red Fleet was growing year by year.